-DRA 211 Theatre History I 3 0 0 3 Prerequisites: Proficiency in reading (minimum ASSET 41 or CPT 80 on Reading OR a grade of "C" or better in ENG 095 or in RED 090) Corequisites: None
+DRA 211 Theatre History I

+Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum

 This course covers the development of theatre from its origin to the closing of the British theatre in 1642.
 Topics include the history, aesthetics, and representative dramatic literature of the period.
 Upon completion, students should be able to trace the evolution of theatre and recognize the styles and types of world drama.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
 This course may meet the SACS humanities/fine arts requirement for AA, AS, AFA, AGE, AAS, DIP, or CER programs.